atulanand1991/aem-guides-wknd-cloud-sdk/aem-guides-wknd/README.md

     mvn clean install -PautoInstallBundle

+Or to deploy only the bundle to the publisher, run

+    mvn clean install -PautoInstallBundle -Daem.port=4503

 Or to deploy only a single content package, run in the sub-module directory (i.e `ui.apps`)

     mvn clean install -PautoInstallPackage